MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/how-to-declare-override-specifiers-in-native-compilations-cpp-cli.md

 ### <a name="description"></a>Açıklama

-Bu örnek, gösterir `abstract` yerel derlemelerde geçerlidir.
+Bu örnek, `abstract` yerel derlemelerde geçerli olduğunu gösterir.

 ### <a name="code"></a>Kod